swarm-game/swarm/TUTORIAL.md

 -------------------------

-You may have noticed that robots which finish running their programs just sit there forever if they didn't self-destruct.
+You may have noticed that robots which finish running their programs just sit there forever.
 Relatedly, various conditions can cause a robot to crash, which would also leave it stranded.
 Let's see both how to clean up leftover robots, and a simple way to diagnose when something goes wrong.

 When a robot program crashes, it prints a message to a log which can later be used to help diagnose the error---that is, *if* the robot has